uktrade/authbroker-proxy/README.md

 You can run a local environment using docker-compose

-`cd proxy; cp .env.template .env`
+`cd proxy; cp env.template .env`

 Put the OAuth2 client id, secret and url into the .env file.

 Run `docker-compose up`

-navigate to `http://{your-docker-ip}/` which should present you with the auth broker login screen
+navigate to `https://localhost` which should present you with the auth broker login screen

-Ensure that the correct redirect uri is whitelisted for your OAuth2 application, e.g `http://{your-docker-ip}/auth/response`
+Ensure that the correct redirect uri is whitelisted for your OAuth2 application, e.g `https://localhost/auth/response`